Road Rash Scar – Treatment, Causes, Diagnosis

 Causes of Road Rash

 A road rash injury can have many causes, but the abrasion wound occurs most frequently during spring and summer.
-People are usually more active during the warmer months and wear less clothing, resulting in minimal skin protection.
+People are usually more active during the warmer months and wear less clothing (and tend not to wear protective clothing), resulting in minimal skin protection.

 Road rash severe injuries often occur while playing sports or engaging in physical activities, such as: